-During the 2019 calendar year, we had the below noted violation(s) of drinking water regulations due to a sample being lost in shipment to the laboratory.
+During the 2020 calendar year, we had the below noted violation(s) of drinking water regulations.

 Additional Required Health Effects Language:

 Certain minerals are radioactive and may emit a form of radiation known as alpha radiation.
 Some people who drink water containing alpha emitters in excess of the MCL over many years may have an increased risk of getting cancer.